-Raspberry Rhubarb Sweet Rolls, the raspberry and rhubarb sauce cooked down with a little sugar and thickened into a very delicious filling for this sweet roll dough!
+Raspberry Rhubarb Sweet Rolls made with a raspberry and rhubarb sauce cooked down with a little sugar and thickened into a very delicious filling for this sweet roll dough!
 This could be a great brunch item or even dessert for your family table!

 One of my favorite summertime treats is rhubarb.
 I’m sure that is pretty obvious from several posts I have written in the past.
 If you aren’t a regular reader here but you love rhubarb, you will want to check out some of my other rhubarb recipes!